Gonzaga back at No. 1 in AP Top 25; Auburn up to No. 2

 Gonzaga (14-2, 3-0 West Coast) continued its roll since losing to Alabama on Dec.
 4, stretching its winning streak to seven games with blowouts over BYU and Santa Clara last week.

 The rest of the AP Top 25 didn't fare quite as well, with 13 teams losing, including nine on Saturday.
-Eight teams fell to unranked opponents.
+Eight teams lost to unranked opponents.

 Baylor's tenure at the top ended with losses to No. 18 Texas Tech and Oklahoma State.
 It was the first time the Bears lost consecutive home games in nearly six years and ended the reigning national champions' winning streak at 21 games.